In This Article

 Beneficial bacteria produce short-chain fatty acids (SCFAs) like acetate, propionate, and butyrate.
 These SCFAs support the cells in the gut lining or intestinal barrier.

 Imagine if there were less beneficial bacteria and more harmful ones.
-The SCFAs levels in the gut lining will go down, affecting the strength of the intestinal barrier or gut lining.
+The SCFA levels in the gut lining will go down, affecting the strength of the intestinal barrier or gut lining.

 Dysbiosis also leads to increased intestinal permeability.
 It happens when the gut barrier becomes too permeable to allow foreign bodies, undigested particles, and bacteria to easily “leak” into the bloodstream.